HadrienG2/subwoofer/README.md

   reliably convert the time-based measurements into cycle-based measurements.
   But beware that this configuration also reduces the real-world applicability of your measurements.

----

-You are also going to need `rustup` (see the [recommended toolchain installation procedure from the Rust project](https://www.rust-lang.org/learn/get-started)) and the `libhwloc` C library.
-The latter should either be installed system-wide or be reachable via your `PKG_CONFIG_PATH`.

-On Unices like Linux and macOS, you can typically get a system-wide installation of `libhwloc` by installing a package named `hwloc`, `hwloc-devel`, `libhwloc-dev` or similar using your preferred package manager.
-Unfortunately, the packaging of `hwloc` is not consistent across package managers: some Linux distributions like Arch have a single package that bundles the CLI tools, the runtime libraries, and the files needed for building dependent binaries, whereas other Linux distributions package those bits separately.

 ## Running the benchmark